bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 If you are using disk offload, you need to choose the number of layers to offload such that your RAM is not completely filled, so that the system does not use swap.
 This may require some trial-and-error while monitoring memory usage.
 On a system with 128GB of memory, 10 layers is a good starting point.

-With an RTX 4090, 128GB DDR4, PCIe 4.0, an image will take on the order of 1-1.5 hours to generate.
+On the tested system, an image takes on the order of 1-1.5 hours to generate, using 50 steps.

 ## Recommended Usage